-- Relevant stewardship priority: Business ethics - Vote cast: For - Outcome of the vote: Fail - Summary of resolution: Shareholder Resolution Social - Rationale for the voting decision: Baillie Gifford supported a shareholder proposal requesting further reporting on lobbying activities as it believed the company can make further improvements in this area. - Approximate size of the mandate's holding at the date of the vote: 0.9% - The reason why the manager considered this vote to be "most significant": Baillie Gifford deemed the resolution significant because it opposed remuneration. - Was the vote communicated to the company ahead of the vote: No - Next steps: n/a
+- Relevant stewardship priority: Climate change. - Vote cast: For (against management). - Outcome of the vote: Fail. - Summary of resolution: Report on Climate Transition Plan Describing Efforts to Align Financing Activities with GHG Targets. - Rationale for the voting decision: LGIM generally supports resolutions that seek additional disclosures on how they aim to manage their financing activities in line with their published targets.
+It believes detailed information on how a company intends to achieve the 2030 targets they have set and published to the market can further focus the board's attention on the steps and timeframe involved and provides assurance to stakeholders. - Approximate size of the mandate's holding at the date of the vote: 0.81%. - The reason why the manager considered this vote to be "most significant": LGIM continues to consider that decarbonisation of the banking sector and its clients is key to ensuring that the goals of the Paris Agreement are met.
+The vote was also against management. - Was the vote communicated to the company ahead of the vote: Yes. - Next steps: LGIM will continue to engage with the company and monitor progress.